AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

   *a2.
 Healthcare Worker confirms the cancellation.
   Use case ends.

+---

+**Use Case: UC09 - Finding Clusters**

+- **Actor:** Healthcare Worker
+- **Description:** Healthcare worker tries to identify disease clusters through data in the ImmuniMate System.
+- **Preconditions:** Healthcare worker has logged into the system.
+- **Guarantees:** There is at least 1 patient profile saved in IMS.
+- **MSS:**
+    1. Healthcare worker wants to find disease clusters/potential disease clusters.
+    2. IMS requests Healthcare Worker for relevant details.
+    3. Healthcare worker enters integer, location and illness.
+    4. IMS validates the entered data and displays all patients at that location unwell with the illness.
+- **Extensions:**

+  3a.
+IMS detects an error in the entered data (invalid cluster size).

+  * 3a1.
+IMS shows the conflicting existing entry
+  * 3a2.
+IMS requests for the correct data.
+  * 3a3.
+Healthcare Worker enters data with valid cluster size.<br>
+  Steps 3a1-3a3 are repeated until the data entered are correct, or the user cancels the action.
+  Use case resumes from step 4.

+  3b.
+IMS detects an error in the entered data (empty location).

+  * 3b1.
+IMS requests for the correct data.
+  * 3b2.
+Healthcare Worker enters data with valid location.<br>
+  Steps 3b1-3b2 are repeated until the data entered are correct.
+  Use case resumes from step 4.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 10000 persons without a noticeable sluggishness in performance for typical usage.
-*{More to be added}*

-Data Requirements:
-* the app should have high data persistency
+3. Should have high data persistency.

-Environment Requirements:
-* the app should work on both 32-bit and 64-bit environments
+4. Should work on both 32-bit and 64-bit environments.

-Accessibility:
-* the app should be easily downloaded from websites/app stores, and need no prior setup
+5. Should be easily downloaded from websites/app stores, and need no prior setup besides downloading Java 11.

-Capacity:
-* the app should be able to store 10000 profiles
-* the app should not exceed 10GB in storage space
+6. Should not exceed 100MB in storage space.

-Compliance with regulations:
-* personal data collection on the app should adhere to the Personal Data Protection Act (PDPA)
+7. Data collection on the app should adhere to the Personal Data Protection Act (PDPA).

-Extensibility:
-* the app should enable new profile fields to be added easily
+8. Unimplemented fields should be added easily.
-* the app should be convenient to expand its capacity when needed
+9. Should be convenient to expand storage capacity of the app when needed.

-Interoperability:
-* the app should be compatible with Windows, MacOS, Linux platforms

-Maintainability:
-* the app should use automated testing
+10. Should use automated testing.

-Performance requirements:
-* the app should respond to queries within 1 second
+11. Should respond to queries within 1 second.

-Process requirements:
-* the project should adhere to a schedule to deliver new features fortnightly
+12. Project should adhere to a schedule to deliver new features fortnightly.
-* the project should aim to solve bugs found in one version by the next version
+13. Project should aim to solve bugs found in one version by the next version.

-Quality requirements:
-* the app should be usable by doctors/nurses/receptionists with limited guidance
+14. Should be usable by doctors/nurses/receptionists with limited guidance.
-* the app should be faster to use by typing queries than using the mouse
+15. Should be faster to use by typing queries than using the mouse.

 ### Glossary